tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 <blockquote style="font-size: large;">Just some real solid Dotes.
 You know, a real focus on the fundamentals.
 The guys are gonna give it their all.
 Show some real hustle out there. <br><br>And not win.</blockquote>

-What is with Vici and signing teams that are always *good* but never TI champion material.
+What is with Vici and signing teams that are always *good* but never TI championship material.

 **What would success look like?** ...being TI championship material.
 Alley-oop.